llxxbb/Nature/doc/EN/help/relation.md

 {"para.dynamic":"[[\"key\",\"value\"]]"}
 ```

-The key is derived from the value corresponding to `dynamic_para`, and the value is derived from the additional value generated by `append_para`.
+The key derived from the value corresponding to `dynamic_para`, and the value derived from the additional value generated by `append_para`.
 The function of `para.dynamic` is to replace the variables in `Executor.settings`, please refer to the sales statistics in [Demo](https://github.com/llxxbb/Nature-Demo).